PrasannaAdiga/spring-cloud-with-netflix/README.md

           fetch-registry: false
   ```
 # server-config
-Distributed configuration management - Registered with discovery server - running on port 8081 By using spring cloud config
+Distributed configuration management pattern - Registered with discovery server - By using spring cloud config
-  - Add 'spring-cloud-config-server' and spring-cloud-starter-netflix-eureka-client' dependencies
+  - Add 'spring-cloud-config-server' and 'spring-cloud-starter-netflix-eureka-client' dependencies
   - Add annotations '@EnableConfigServer' and '@EnableEurekaClient' to main application class
   - Add configurations to bootstap.yml file either to connect git or local folder path
   ```